Undistraction/box/README.md

 }

 ```
+*Note this API has changed since version 1.2.
+In version 1.2 you overrode the 'box-parse-value-filter' function, but now you are no longer overriding the default handling.
+Apart from being less opaque, this means that you can define this function before or after you import box.

 There is a lot more that you can do with this simple functionality.
 For example you could use unitless values in the `$custom-units-map` and multiply them with a vertical rhythm unit, or
 use breakpoint context to tweak these units across breakpoints, so that a declaration of `single` can mean different values at different breakpoints. *More examples coming soon.*